Arizona

 • Launched 2011

-Arizona’s Empowerment Scholarship Accounts (ESA) program allows parents to opt their children out of public, district, or charter schools and receive a portion of their public funding deposited into an account for defined, but multiple uses, including private school tuition, online education, education therapies, private tutoring, or future educational expenses.
-Learn more about how the program works on this page, including eligibility, funding, regulations, and more.
+Arizona’s Empowerment Scholarship Accounts (ESA) program allows families to use a portion of their public funding deposited into an account with defined, but multiple uses, including private school tuition, online education, private tutoring, or future educational expenses.

 We do not administer this program.